choiwoojae1547/workspace/README.md

 # 🧾 Workspace: Business Records & Workflow

-This repository tracks workflow and data collection across a Slurm-based distributed environment.
+This repository documents the data collection workflow within a Slurm-based cluster using SSH and simple shell scripts.

 ---